-This award recognizes an SSR member who as a mentor has had significant impact on Trainees within the SSR.
-The Trainee Mentoring Award will be presented each year at the SSR Annual Meeting to an SSR member who has consistently demonstrated a measure of support and guidance to Trainees that far exceeds the basic responsibilities required of an academic advisor.
+This award recognizes an SSR member who as a mentor has had significant impact on Trainees within SSR.
+The Trainee Mentoring Award will be presented by a member of the Trainee Affairs Committee each year at the SSR Annual Meeting to an SSR member who has consistently demonstrated a measure of support and guidance to Trainees that far exceeds the basic responsibilities required of an academic advisor.
 An individual may receive this award only once.

 - Outstanding service as a mentor: the nominee has exceeded the basic roles of an academic advisor, becoming a mentor to those with whom they interact.

 - Knowledge of the discipline: the nominee has demonstrated a comprehensive knowledge of and passion for reproductive biology and its implications in the broader world of scientific research, which significantly shapes intellectual interactions with Trainees.